Resolution of Singularities of Arithmetical Threefolds II: Adapted structure and primary invariants.

 ``for every smooth local base change $\tilde{S}\subseteq S'$ and r.s.p. $(u_1, \ldots ,u_{n'})$ of $S'$ extending $(u_1, \ldots ,u_{\tilde{n}})$, the polyhedron $\Delta_{S'}(h;u_1, \ldots ,u_{n'};Z)$ is minimal"? \end{quest}

 Uncovering transformation rules for the characteristic polyhedron under blowing up is a major problem, {\it vid.} \cite{H3} p.254.
-A good behaviour is known in the special case of a blowing up along a Hironaka permissible subscheme and an exceptional point at the origin of some standard chart.
+A good behavior is known in the special case of a blowing up along a Hironaka permissible subscheme {(cf. Definition~\ref{Hironakapermis})} and an exceptional point at the origin of some standard chart.